The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 A street view of the Sturtevant Station

-I was ready for my first Amtrak adventure; my bag was packed and in the car, my shift at work ended, I was punching out for the weekend, and I was excited to head to Sturtevant.
+The day of travel came, and I was ready for my first Amtrak adventure!
+I packed my bag and threw it in the car.
+My shift at work had ended, and I was punching out for the weekend; I was excited to head to Sturtevant.

-Soon, an announcement came over the PA, and the passengers at the station gathered for the train.
+Soon, an announcement came over the public address system, and the passengers at the station gathered for the train.
 A few moments later, the train stopped at the platform and picked us up for our 63-mile journey to the Windy City.

 All Aboard!

-The train had six coaches, and it was full but not packed.
-The train took about an hour to get to Chicago, and I loved the train’s motion; the steel wheels rolling on the steel rails did something to my soul.
+The train had six coaches and was full but not packed.
+It took about an hour to get to Chicago.
+I loved the train’s motion and the sounds of the steel wheels rolling on the steel rails; they did something to my soul.

-Watching the world go by was fun; before I knew it, the Chicago skyline appeared.
-When we reached Chicago, my travel buddy and I bid farewell and went our ways.
+Watching the world go by was fun; before I knew it, the Chicago skyline came into view.
+When we reached Chicago, my travel buddy and I bid farewell and went our separate ways.

 Chicago, Chicago, that toddling town.

-I left the station and turned to Google Maps to guide me to Pete’s place of employment.
+Soon, I was up the escalator and out the door to meet Pete.
+It was time for Google Maps to guide me to Pete’s workplace.

 You might like San Francisco.

-Later on, in 2013, my friend Ben traveled to San Francisco.
-After his return, he told me I might enjoy a trip there.
-Sometimes people say something, and you ponder it in your heart for some unknown reason; this was one of those tidbits.
+In late 2012, my friend Ben traveled to San Francisco, and after his return, he told me I might enjoy a trip there.
+Sometimes, people say something, and you ponder it in your heart for some unknown reason.
+I did that in San Francisco, which became my first cross-country destination!

 Planning my first long-distance trip